Young’s Modulus: Description, Formula and usage

 • Helps to find out the linearity between stress and strain

-• Predicts stress limit at which the parts get into plastic zone
+• Predicts stress limit at which the parts get into the plastic zone

 • Provides information about when the part might fail

-• Offers key insights about structural rigidity of materials
+• Offers key insights about the structural rigidity of materials

-• Determine the deflection of a beam in different loading condition
+• Determine the deflection of a beam in different loading conditions

 Conclusion